 “Child life helped normalize the entire experience for Aliyah, Branden and Miranda, and made sure they didn’t miss out on just being kids.
 Even more amazing, they were never afraid, not even Aliyah,” says Rosemary.

 A big part of childhood is birthday parties.
-Aliyah was very ill in the oncology intensive care unit when she was about to turn 3.
+Aliyah was very ill in the pediatric oncology intensive care unit when she was about to turn 3.
 Rosemary wasn’t sure her daughter would be permitted out of the unit.
 But as soon as Aliyah got clearance from the doctors for a short visit to the playroom, child life organized an impromptu birthday celebration.

 “I will never forget the party that child life planned.
 In a short amount of time, they managed to make a poster, collect presents and sing to her,” remembers Rosemary.

 Following Aliyah’s last chemotherapy treatment, more than a year after her diagnosis, child life specialists sang once again; this time, “Happy Last Chemo.”
 They continue to support Aliyah today as she faces additional health challenges.
 Most recently, a child life specialist accompanied Aliyah into the operating room.
 Aliyah didn’t even need medication to keep her calm.
 She was comforted knowing child life was by her side, says Rosemary.